 What is a Repository?

-All the data you enter and administer on Dragon1, is stored in the Architecture Repository.
-Within Dragon1, the Architecture Repository is a web application that allows you to administer data entities.
+All the data you enter and administer on Dragon1, is stored in a repository, an SQL database.

-Within the Architecture Repository, you can create any number of Cabinets.
-A Cabinet is a container in which you can store any number of Dossiers.
-Within a Dossier, you can use any number of Folders to organize your data entities in a much more granular manner.
+The applications support you to create any number of cabinets.
+A cabinet is a container in which you can create any number of dossiers.
+Within a dossier, you can create any number of folders.
+In this structure, you can organize your data entities in a very granular manner.